Grooming gangs scandal: Political

+In July 2026, British lawmakers including Andy Burnham pressured the Home Office to deport recently released Rochdale grooming gang leader Shabir Ahmed back to Pakistan.
+Ahmed's victim, who had been threatened at gunpoint by Ahmed in the past for speaking to the police, has been granted police protection after his release.
+As of 2026, Pakistan currently refuses Ahmed's deportation, who remained a Pakistani national, after losing his British citizenship following his conviction.

 Media

+A number of writers and scholars have accused politicians and the media of creating a moral panic over the issue and fostering Islamophobia.

-British outlets including The Times, MailOnline, The Guardian and The Daily Telegraph are widely viewed to have focussed on the ethnicity of the perpetrators in their reporting of such cases, in particular by academics in the social sciences.
-In the context of media reporting around Rochdale child sex abuse ring scandal, Rochdale police chief Ian Hopkins stated that the The Times' sensationalist news reporting increase communal tensions.
+British media outlets such as The Times, MailOnline, The Guardian and The Daily Telegraph have especially focussed on the ethnicity of the perpetrators in their reporting of such cases.
+This has led to increased public awareness and politicisation of the issue.

+Rochdale police chief Ian Hopkins stated that The Times' sensationalist news reporting around the Rochdale child sex abuse ring scandal had increased communal tensions.
 Rebecca Riggs, the lead on child protection and abuse investigations at the National Police Chiefs Council (NPCC), said the media focus on Pakistani men could leave other victims "feeling that their type of crime isn't a priority".

+Researchers in the social sciences—such as Shamim Miah, Tufail Waqas, Muzammil Quraishi, Aisha K. Gill, Karen Harrison, Aviah Sarah Day, and others—have criticised the focus on race, religion and ethnicity by politicians and the media, describing the public discourse as a moral panic fuelled by sensationalist news reporting.
+They say this has portrayed Muslim and South Asian men as folk devils.

-Community groups like the Muslim Women's network and the Muslim Council of Britain, argue that sensational media reporting is responsible for increasing islamophobia.
+Community groups like the Muslim Women's network and the Muslim Council of Britain, argue that sensational media reporting is responsible for increasing Islamophobia.
 According to Miqdaad Versi, director for media monitoring at the Muslim Council of Britain, the media does this by "conflating the faith of Islam with criminality, such as the headlines 'Muslim sex grooming'".
-Right-wing figures, particularly Elon Musk in early 2025, have also been criticised of over-amplifying the issue in social media.
+Right-wing figures, particularly Elon Musk in early 2025, have also been criticised of over-amplifying the issue in social media, with Musk describing safeguarding minister Jess Phillips as a "rape genocide apologist" over the issue.
+Musk's reaction came after Oldham Council asked the Home Office in mid-2014 to lead a fuller, government-run inquiry into long running abuse happening in the town of Oldham in the Greater Manchester, this request was refused by safeguarding minister Phillips in January 2025, saying that the decision to commission a local inquiry should rest with the council rather than central government.